Ashok Menon: Career

 Ashok started practicing as a lawyer in Thrissur and Wadakkancherry Courts in 1981.
 He started serving as Munsiff-Magistrate in 1988.
 Thereafter promoted as Sub Judge in 1995 and as District Judge in 2002.
 He was appointed as Registrar, Supreme Court of India in 2009 and continued to be as Registrar, Competition Appellate Tribunal, New Delhi from 2010 to 2013.
 Thereafter served as Principal District Judge, Kollam from 2013 to 2015.
-He was appointed as Registrar General, High Court of Kerala in 2015. on 30 November 2017 he was elevated as an additional judge of High Court of Kerala and became permanent judge of High Court of Kerala on 29 August 2019.
+He was appointed as Registrar General, High Court of Kerala in 2015.
+On 30 November 2017 he was elevated as an additional judge of Kerala High Court and became permanent judge of that High Court on 29 August 2019.